iChris/chrisennsdotcom/src/posts/loneliness-of-running-a-business.md

 ---
-title: 'Loneliness of Running a Business'
+title: "Loneliness of Running a Business"
 date: 2019-06-13
 draft: false
-tags:
-  - Life
-  - Work
-  - blog

 ---